Keith Tkachuk

-Keith Matthew Tkachuk (/kəˈtʃʌk/; born March 28, 1972) is an American former professional ice hockey player who played in the National Hockey League (NHL) in a 18-year career with the Winnipeg Jets, Phoenix Coyotes, St. Louis Blues and Atlanta Thrashers, retiring in 2010.
-His sons Matthew and Brady play for the Florida Panthers and the Ottawa Senators, respectively.
-He is one of five American-born players to score 500 goals, and is the sixth American player to score 1,000 points.
-He is considered to be one of the greatest U.S.-born players in NHL history.
-He is one of 47 players to have scored 500 goals, but he is one of five eligible players to not be a member of the Hockey Hall of Fame.
+Keith Matthew Tkachuk (/kəˈtʃʌk/; born March 28, 1972) is an American former professional ice hockey player who played in the National Hockey League (NHL) in an 18-year career with the Winnipeg Jets, Phoenix Coyotes, St. Louis Blues and Atlanta Thrashers, retiring in 2010.
+He is one of four American-born players to score 500 goals, and is the sixth American player to score 1,000 points.
+Tkachuk is considered to be among the elite power forwards of his era, and one of the best American-born players to play in the NHL.
+Of the 48 NHL players to have scored 500 goals, Tkachuk remains one of only four retired players to not be a member of the Hockey Hall of Fame.

+He is the father of Matthew and Brady Tkachuk, who play for the Florida Panthers and the Ottawa Senators, respectively.

 Playing career

 Early career/background

-Tkachuk, from East Boston originally, was born at the Melrose/Wakefield Hospital in Melrose, Massachusetts, and played high school hockey at Malden Catholic High School in Malden, Massachusetts.
+Tkachuk is of Ukrainian heritage.
+He was born at the Melrose/Wakefield Hospital in Melrose, Massachusetts, grew up in Medford, Massachusetts and played high school hockey at Malden Catholic High School in Malden, Massachusetts.
 Tkachuk played one season of collegiate hockey at Boston University, was a member of the United States national junior team in 1991 and 1992 and a member of Team USA in 1992.
 He was drafted in the first round, 19th overall, in the 1990 NHL Entry Draft by the Winnipeg Jets, who acquired the pick from the Buffalo Sabres in the deal that sent Dale Hawerchuk to Buffalo.
 Tkachuk played as a center, left winger and right winger in his career.

 Tkachuk has earned the nickname "Walt" (given to him by Eddie Olczyk), possibly in reference to Walter Tkaczuk, a star center who played for the New York Rangers from 1967 to 1981.
 The two players' last names are pronounced similarly but spelled differently (being the Polish and English transliterations, respectively, of the Ukrainian "Ткачук"), and the two men are not related to each other.
 With his strong play in front of the net, using his size and strength to battle opposing defensemen, St. Louis Blues broadcasters and fans dubbed Tkachuk "Big Walt."